 Having sensed God’s call on his life to be an Evangelist, he resigned the pastorate in 2009 to enter vocational evangelism as a full-time Southern Baptist Evangelist.

 In addition to being a pastor and church planter he has preached several revivals, crusades, harvest days and bible conferences in the states and has kept a full schedule since entering full-time evangelism.
-He has preached several evangelistic meetings in other countries such as Brazil, Guatemala, Nicaragua, Haiti and India.
+He has preached several evangelistic meetings globally in Africa, Brazil, Guatemala, Nicaragua, Haiti and India.

 While as a pastor he served our convention on associational, state and national levels.
 He is a member of ”COSBE” Conference of Southern Baptist Evangelists.